internet4000/radio4000-player/README.md

 # Radio4000 Player

-This is a web component that plays [Radio4000](htttps://radio4000.com) channels.
-It uses the open [radio4000-api](https://github.com/internet4000/radio4000-api) and Vue.js.
+This is a web component that plays channels from [Radio4000](htttps://radio4000.com).
+It uses the public [radio4000-api](https://github.com/internet4000/radio4000-api) and Vue.js.

 ## How to use